EDIT: This story has been updated.

-Grace said someone who specializes in this type of historical preservation will lead the project, which will cost $54,000.
+Grace said someone who specializes in this type of historical preservation will lead the project.
 Town officials said a new location has not yet been decided on, so the schedule for the project remains unclear.
-Grace said Lowe’s developers, Breslin Realty, and Lowe’s itself, might each contribute $18,000 toward the project.
+Grace said Lowe’s developers, Breslin Realty, and Lowe’s itself, might each contribute to the cost.

 Across the street from the Adams-Bernstein House, at 3147 Old Yorktown Road (Route 132), is a small, private graveyard nestled into the corner of the property.
 Private cemeteries are commonly seen on colonial properties and farmsteads, but are not always maintained to the same standards of publicly owned burial grounds.